Galaxy S10: Samsung Might Remove Signature Feature From Next Year’s Flagship, Per ‘SamMobile’

 — Android Central (@androidcentral) November 2, 2018

 There might be other reasons why Samsung is reportedly putting an end to iris scanning after three model years, SamMobile continued.
-As earlier reports and leaks had suggested the Galaxy S10 will continue to eschew the notch popularized by Apple when it released the iPhone X in 2017, SamMobile speculated that removing the iris scanner could be Samsung’s way of ensuring that it won’t need to include a notch on the 10th-anniversary flagship.
+As earlier reports and leaks had suggested, the Galaxy S10 will continue to eschew the notch popularized by Apple when it released the iPhone X in 2017, SamMobile speculated that removing the iris scanner could be Samsung’s way of ensuring that it won’t need to include a notch on the 10th-anniversary flagship.

 Prior to the new rumors that Samsung might be eliminating iris scanning on the Galaxy S10, Bloomberg reported that the company is considering doing away with another, more basic feature – the device’s headphone jack.
 While Samsung only has a prototype version of the Galaxy S10 sans headphone jack at the moment, Bloomberg stressed that this is another sign that the company is following Apple’s lead by making its devices fully wireless and softening its stance on a feature that it consistently included on its devices despite the changing trends.